 How do I know which courses transfer?

-It is best to talk to a counselor or visit the Transfer Center about transferring courses to a specific college/university, as well as major requirements.
+It is best to talk to visit the Transfer Center about transferring courses to a specific college/university, as well as major requirements.
 We have some transfer guides for many Illinois college/universities.
 You can obtain them at any one of the counseling offices.
 This and other transfer information is also available online.
 However, this information is not a substitute for meeting with a counselor.
 For example, it is best to talk to a counselor since the courses listed on the transfer guide may not be the only courses that transfer.

 How do I withdraw from a class?